 Let us take a brief hiatus from the proof to describe what we would like to be true for this collection $\{W_i\}$.
 In the ideal situation, we would be able to do the Whitney move on $f$ along $\{W_i\}$, resulting in an embedding.
-This would complete the proof of \cref{thm:primitive-torus}, in fact producing an embedded sphere rather than a torus as claimed.
+This would complete the proof of Theorem A, in fact producing an embedded sphere rather than a torus as claimed.
 For the Whitney move to produce an embedding, we would need the Whitney discs to be locally flat embedded, pairwise disjoint, have interiors disjoint from $f$, and induce the correct framing on the boundary.
 However, at present, we can guarantee none of these features.
-In other words, \textit{a priori} we have four distinct families of obstructions to being able to do the Whitney move on $\{W_i\}$: the intersections among $\{\mathring{W}_i\}$, including self-intersections; the intersections among $\{\partial W_i\}$, including self-intersections; intersections between $\{\mathring{W}_i\}$ and $f$; and finally, for each $i$, the difference, denoted by $\tw(\partial W_i)\in \Z$, between the Whitney framing on $\partial W_i$ and the framing induced by the normal bundle of $W_i$.
-(For a few more details about the twisting numbers $\tw(\partial W_i)$ see \cref{sec:finger-whitney}.)
-We summarise these obstructions in \cref{tab:table}.
+In other words, \textit{a priori} we have four distinct families of obstructions to being able to do the Whitney move on $\{W_i\}$: the intersections amon the interiors~$\{\mathring{W}_i\}$, including self-intersections; the intersections among~$\{\partial W_i\}$, including self-intersections; intersections between $\{\mathring{W}_i\}$ and $f$; and finally, for each $i$, the difference, denoted by $\tw(\partial W_i)\in \Z$, between the Whitney framing on $\partial W_i$ and the framing induced by the normal vector bundle of $W_i$.
+(For a few more details about the twisting numbers $\tw(\partial W_i)$ see \Cref{sec:finger-whitney}.)
+We summarise these obstructions in \Cref{tab:table}.
 While at first glance they may seem independent of one another, in fact they are related.
 Moreover, we have a toolbox of geometric manoeuvres, which allows us to trade problems of one sort for those of a different sort in a precise way, as indicated in the table.
 We note that most of the manoeuvres have an associated cost, so we cannot simply assume away all the obstructions.
 But we can still apply these moves cleverly and in the right order and hope for the best.
 We will see that in many (but not all) situations we can in fact assume that all the obstructions vanish (see Exercise~\ref{ex:spin-primitive-sphere}).

-Let us now work through the techniques mentioned in \cref{tab:table}.
-First, we justify our statement in the table that problems of type 1 can be solved at no cost by applying the disc embedding theorem.
+Let us now work through the techniques mentioned in \Cref{tab:table}.
+First, we justify our statement in the table that problems of type 1 can be solved at no cost, if all other problems have also been solved, by applying the disc embedding theorem.